 Your spine is meant to move.
 In fact, movement is so essential to overall spine health that patients living with some degree of back pain are often encouraged to get regular exercise to maintain muscle strength.
 However, motion can sometimes be a double-edged sword and have a potentially painful impact on the spine.
-In severe cases, it can even lead to the need for spine surgery.
+In severe cases, it can even lead to the need for spine surgery Beverly Hills patients can rely on.
 Here are just a few of the ways motion can negatively impact your spine.

 Flexors support the spine from the front, abdominal muscles stabilize the lower back, the obliques help with bending, and the extensor muscles enable standing and help hold up the spine.
 Any of these large muscles can affect your spine if they become inflamed from excessive twisting or bending or lifting something the wrong way.